Tamales-CMPE-272/cmpe_272_final/README.md

 Furthermore, we adopted industry best practices for development and collaboration, using **GitHub** for version control and **Jenkins** for continuous integration, ensuring smooth deployment and efficient team coordination.

-## Features

-### ✅ Secure User Authentication
-- **Role-based access control** implemented via **Keycloak**.
-- Differentiates between **Employees** and **Managers**, granting access to features based on their roles.
-- Protects sensitive data from unauthorized access.

-### 📱 Mobile HR Portal (Android Application)
-- Employees can:
-  - View personal information (name, birth date, hire date, etc.).
-  - Review salary history and payment records.
-- Managers can:
-  - View all employees in their department.
-  - Add employees to their department.
-  - Remove employees from their department.
-  - Search for specific employees.

-### 🗄️ Enterprise-Grade Backend Integration
-- Seamless integration with the existing **MySQL employee database**.
-- Real-time data synchronization ensures that updates made via the app reflect instantly in the company’s database.

-### 🧩 Custom Keycloak User Storage Provider
-- Custom-built **Keycloak SPI (Service Provider Interface)** to federate users directly from the existing employee database.
-- Maps employees to Keycloak users dynamically without duplicating data.
-- Supports user authentication based on employee credentials stored in the database.

-### 🔄 Continuous Integration & Version Control
-- **GitHub** for collaborative development and source code management.
-- **Jenkins CI/CD pipeline** automates builds, testing, and deployment, ensuring high-quality and up-to-date application versions.

-### 📊 Scalable and Modular Architecture
-- Follows a clean separation of concerns between **frontend**, **backend services**, and **authentication provider**.
-- Designed for scalability, making it easy to extend functionalities (e.g., leave requests, benefits management) in future versions.

 ## Getting Started